djiglesias/CarND-LaneLines-P1/README.md

 ## 1. Pipeline Overview

 The following steps were used detect lane lines in the image:
-- Convert to grayscale.
+- Grayscale
-- Use Canny for edge detection.
+- Edge Detection
-- Apply region of interest.
+- Region of Interest
-- Apply Hough Lines.
+- Hough Lines
-- Overlay lines on original image.
+- Image Overlay

 ### Convert to Grayscale
 Converting the image from RGB (left) to Grayscale (right) reduces the image size by a third and unifies white and yellow lane lines.
 With all colour gradients removed, the image is now primed for edge detection using the gradient in grayscale shades.